-Kuwait, officially the State of Kuwait, is located in the northern edge of Eastern Arabia at the tip of the Arabian Gulf.
+Kuwait, officially the State of Kuwait, is located on the northern edge of Eastern Arabia at the tip of the Arabian Gulf.
 It shares borders with Iraq and Saudi Arabia.
-As of 2016, Kuwait has a population of 4.2 million people; 1.3 million are Kuwaitis and 2.9 million are expatriates.
+As of 2022, Kuwait has a population of 4.4 million people; 70% of the population are expatriates, and 60 % of the population (including Kuwaitis) are Arab.

 Seventy percent (70%) of the population are expatriates, while only thirty percent (30%) of the population are Kuwaiti citizens.
 From 2001 to 2009, Kuwait had the highest Human Development Index ranking in the Arab world.
 Kuwait ranks highly in regional metrics of gender equality, as it has the region’s highest Global Gender Gap ranking.